lprhodes/homebridge-broadlink-rm/README.md

 This allows you to control your RM Mini and Pro with HomeKit and Siri.

-If you like this plugin and want to stay up-to-date about new features and bug fixes then please star this Github repo.
+If you like this plugin then please star this Github repo, or better yet; [buy me a drink](https://paypal.me/lprhodes).

 You can also go one step further by subscribing to the [Works with Newsletter](http://workswith.io) which will keep you informed about HomeKit, homebridge and homebridge plugins.

-Finally, you can help to support the project and/or show your gratitude by contributing via [Paypal](https://paypal.me/lprhodes).
-Thanks!

 ## Requirements